anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/win32-app-deployment-7zip.md

 Detection rules tell Intune how to confirm that the app is installed.

-Use a file-based detection rule.
+A file-based detection rule was used.

 | Setting | Value |
 |---|---|